-On Tenable Nessus 8.11.1 and later, you can restore a backup even if it was created on an earlier version of Tenable Nessus.
-For example, if you are on Tenable Nessus 8.11.1, you can restore a backup from Tenable Nessus 8.10.0.
+You can restore a backup even if it was created on an earlier version of Tenable Nessus.
+For example, if you are on Tenable Nessus 10.5.1, you can restore a backup from Tenable Nessus 10.4.0.

 Note: If you perform a cross-platform backup and restore between Linux and Windows systems, after you restore Tenable Nessus, you must reconfigure any Tenable Nessus configurations that use schedules.
 Schedules do not transfer correctly across these platforms because the operating systems use different timezone names.